gawadx1/100-days-building-ai-products/README.md

 ### Day 29 — Text to Speech: ElevenLabs API

-حوّل النصوص لصوت بشري طبيعي باستخدام ElevenLabs أو OpenAI TTS.
+Convert text to natural human-sounding voice using ElevenLabs or OpenAI TTS.

 **`Audio`**